rushil1904/Instagram-Bot/README.md

 # Instagram Bot
 Know the people who aren't following you back on Instagram.
 A very easy to use bot to figure out the users who aren't following you back.
 Using this bot you don't risk your privacy like while using other 3rd party applications.
-Made with the selenium framework, this bot basically logs into your Instagram, scraps the data available in the followers and following section of your profile and prints out the usernames which are not following you back.
+Made with the selenium framework, this bot basically logs into your Instagram, scraps the data available in the followers and following section of your profile and prints out the usernames who are not following you back.

 Screenshot of Output-